 - Make sure you know how to manually operate your electric garage door.

-What to do During:
+What to do During a winter storm:

 - If temperatures are extremely low (below 25 Fahrenheit), turn on every faucet so that it is just barely dripping.
 This will cost you a bit more in your water bill, but save you an expensive and time consuming mess if your pipes freeze.